Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cF3QleeEiJo,6956.145611,6967.729984.md

 ### Transcript

-> hover pack why not one up tier six i don't know uh mark uh changed his mind a little bit it's better than tier viii but yeah did you meet the swedish chef yet i am
+> hover pack why not one up tier six i don't know, mark, changed his mind a little bit it's better than tier viii but yeah did you meet the swedish chef yet i am